 - In boys (assigned gender), a strong rejection of typically masculine toys, games, and activities and a strong avoidance of rough-and-tumble play; or in girls (assigned gender), a strong rejection of typically feminine toys, games, and activities

 - A strong dislike of one’s sexual anatomy

 - A strong desire for the physical sex characteristics that match one’s experienced gender

-Gender dysphoria is associated with high levels of stigmatization, discrimination and victimization, contributing to negative self-image and increased rates of other mental disorders.
-Transgender individuals are at higher risk of victimization and hate crimes than the general public.
-Adolescents and adults with gender dysphoria are at increased risk for suicide.
+Transgender people suffer from high levels of stigmatization, discrimination and victimization, contributing to negative self-image and increased rates of other mental health disorders.15 Transgender individuals are at higher risk of victimization and hate crimes than the general public.
+Suicide rates among transgender people are markedly higher than the general population.16

 Transgender individuals may also face challenges in accessing appropriate health care and insurance coverage of related services.